Mircea-MMXXI/azapy/docs/RiskBased_intro.md

 # Introduction

-A *Risk-based optimal portfolio strategy* attempts to find the portfolio that, in some sense, has the best combination between the expected returns and the dispersion of possible outcomes.
+A *Risk-based optimal portfolio* is the portfolio that, in some sense, has the best combination between the expected returns and the dispersion of possible outcomes.

-Given a portfolio, all we can hope to estimate ex-ante is its expectation of returns.
+Given a portfolio, we can
+estimate ex-ante is its expectation of returns.
 The actual realization of
 an investment in this portfolio could be larger or smaller than this expectation.
-Therefore, the dispersion of possible outcomes around the expectation of returns is a quantity of interest.
+Therefore, the dispersion of possible outcomes around the expectation of returns is a quantity of interest for investors.
-A smaller dispersion suggests that the investment actual return may be closer to its computed expected value.
-In the context of portfolio optimizations, the dispersion of possible outcomes is often called *risk*.
+A smaller dispersion suggests that the actual return may be closer to its computed expected value.

+The dispersion of possible outcomes is often called *risk*.
 The quantity that measures the dispersion of possible outcomes is called dispersion